Relay Access Denied is a relatively standard error. It indicates that the server is not letting an email be sent to another mail server.

 - SMTP authentication settings are disabled

-- The recipient’s email is invalid/inactive/canceled
+- The recipient’s email is invalid/inactive/cancelled

 - DNS MX records are pointing to the wrong server